darkhelmet/verboselogging/posts/why-the-github-s-really-are-better-than-the-cvsdude-s.md

 techniques.

 Github could have hooked up gitweb or cgit and redmine and called in a day.
-That’s basically what cvsdude does: generic SVN server + trac + Bugzilla = profit.
+That's basically what cvsdude does: generic SVN server + trac + Bugzilla = profit.
 They are sysadmins.
 The Github guys are developers, writing software for developers, and it shows.
 When you are using cvsdude, you have to open a new windows to view the source (viewvc,